GunDalf101/unknown-gang/README.md

 # unknown-gang
-A website to know how the semen tastes when you drink lot of soda , french fries and coffee.
+A website to know how the semen tastes when you drink lot of soda , french fries and coffee deez nuts.
 # ideazzzzz

 - Escape game (user should finds the clues to the unknown gang key to become a member):